 Any user may purchase, trade, earn, or otherwise acquire in-game content while playing a game, but in-game items cannot be shared between accounts.
 These items remain the property of the account that purchased or acquired them.

 Trading cards will not be dropped while playing a shared game.

 No, any region restrictions will remain in place when lending or borrowing games.

 Your Family Sharing privileges may be revoked and your account may also be VAC banned if a borrower cheats or commits fraud.
-In addition, VAC protected games will not be shareable.
+In addition, not all VAC protected games are shareable.
 We recommend you only authorize familiar Steam Accounts and familiar computers you know to be secure.
 And as always, never give your password to anyone.

 If you have an issue with Family Sharing and wish to discuss it with the community, use the Family Sharing Community Discussion forum.